-- a) All children will be given a Learning Journal as well as the passwords they need so that they can access the digital platforms and apps that we use. - b) We will ensure that each child is regularly choosing books to read at home. - c) We will set homework in accordance with this policy (amount, timescales, systems) and this will be progressive through the school (see table below). - d) Teachers appreciate the time and effort taken to complete homework assignments and will check the Learning Journals and engagement with tasks weekly offering verbal feedback as appropriate. - e) Learning Journals will be acknowledged and returned by the end of the school day each Thursday.
-Most members of staff run after school clubs or have meetings after
+- a) All children will be given a Learning Journal as well as all the passwords they need so that they can access the digital platforms and apps that we use. - b) We will ensure that each child is regularly choosing books to read at home. - c) We will set homework in accordance with this policy (amount, timescales, systems) and this will be progressive through the school (see table below). - d) Teachers appreciate the time and effort taken to complete homework tasks and will check the Learning Journals and engagement with tasks weekly offering verbal feedback as appropriate. - e) Teachers will keep a homework register to monitor pupils completing homework on time. - f) If there is a problem in completing homework within the allocated time period, parents must inform the class teacher setting the homework.
+With a valid reason, children will be offered an extension period.

-- school on Tuesdays and Wednesdays so this gives them reasonable time to value your child's learning at home. - f) Teachers will keep a homework register to monitor pupils completing homework on time. - g) If there is a problem in completing homework within the allocated time period, parents must inform the class teacher setting the homework.
-With a valid reason, children will be offered an extension period. - h) If children in Y3 Y6 have forgotten or not completed their homework by the hand in date they will have the opportunity to complete tasks, independently in school, during their leisure/play time on a Wednesday. - i) Teachers will contact parents to discuss issues when homework is not completed on a regular basis. - j) Teachers will offer praise and encouragement for effort and completing tasks.
+- g) If children in Y3 Y6 have forgotten or not completed their homework by the hand in date they will have the opportunity to complete their homework, independently in school, during their leisure/play time on Wednesday/Thursday with the Year Group Lead teacher. - h) Teachers will contact parents to discuss issues when homework is not completed on a regular basis. - i) Teachers will offer praise and encouragement for effort and completing tasks.
 Homework Values Buttons (HVB) will be awarded to children in Y2 - Y6.
-See Appendix 2 for more information. - k) In YR and Y1 a member of staff will read with your child regularly and a focus area will be stuck into the Learning Journal so parents/carers know what the teacher is focussing on.
+See Appendix 2 for more information. - j) In YR and Y1 a member of staff will read with your child regularly and a focus area will be stuck into the Learning Journal so parents/carers know what the teacher is focussing on.